-Description of MOOC: For many patients, the hospital is challenging due to the busy, unfamiliar, and stressful nature of the environment.
-For those with dementia the experience can be exacerbated by cognitive impairment and behavioural or psychological symptoms, which can make visits frightening, distressing, and disorientating.
+For many patients, the hospital is challenging due to the busy, unfamiliar, and stressful nature of the environment.
+For those with dementia, the experience can be exacerbated by cognitive impairment and behavioural or psychological symptoms, which can make visits frightening, distressing, and disorientating.

-This MOOC will provide much needed education, design guidance, and awareness for an important but underdeveloped area of design.
-Furthermore, it will be useful for a wide range of stakeholders in developing their overall knowledge around dementia and the built environment; for hospital management when setting strategic objectives or developing briefs; and for facilities management, healthcare staff, and design professionals involved in new-build or retro-fit projects.
+The MOOC provides much-needed education, design guidance, and awareness for an important but underdeveloped area of design.
+Furthermore, they are useful for a wide range of stakeholders in developing their overall knowledge around dementia and the built environment; for hospital management when setting strategic objectives or developing briefs; and for facilities management, healthcare staff, and design professionals involved in new-build or retrofit projects.